FOGProject/fog-docs/docs/Knowledge-Base/reference/manual_kernel_upgrade.md

 ### Rename Files

-In case you don\'t want to overwrite your current kernel files you better rename the new ones to use a different filename.
+In case you don't want to overwrite your current kernel files you better rename the new ones to use a different filename.
 That way you can have several versions available.
-For example you might have some flacky hardware that doesn\'t properly run the latest kernel you want to use for all your other devices.
+For example you might have some flacky hardware that doesn't properly run the latest kernel you want to use for all your other devices.

 ### Move Files